 AVH map: SA distribution map (external link)

-Erect, rigid, glabrous, spreading shrubs to 3 m high, the same or more across.
-Stems compressed or flattened and very acutely angled or winged.
-Phyllodes thick rigid, linear to obovate to 5cm long and 3.5 cm wide.
-Glands either basal, or near middle on upper margin of leaves.
+Bushy spreading shrubs to 3 m high and wide, glabrous.
+Stems compressed and very acutely angled.
+Phyllodes oblanceolate, to 65 mm long and 30 mm wide, leathery, glabrous with a distinct pulvinus (joint at base of leaf stalk).
+This species is distinguished readily from Acacia sp.
+Winged (C.R.Alcock 4936) which have elliptic, less elongate phyllodes (to 55 mm long), very reduced pulvinus which continuous with the branchlets (that are sometimes narrowly winged) along their adaxial edge, and denser flower-heads.
 Inflorescences axillary, solitary with large globular, deep golden-yellow flower-head.
 Flowering between September and February.
 Fruits are red to brown, flat often undulating pod to 5 cm long and 12mm wide, straight or curved with wrinkled or prominent transverse lines and thick vein-like margins.
-Seeds are dark brown, black or mottled elliptic seeds to 8 mm long and 3 mm wide.
+Seeds are dark brown, black or mottled, elliptic to 8 mm long and 3 mm wide.
 Seed embryo type is investing.

 Seed collection and propagation